matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 ## Scoping your resources

 ### Budget
 When developing a budget for costs associated with the development and implementation of storage for digital art collections, there are two different types of cost to consider: capital costs (one-time purchases of fundamental infrastructure or tools that will in theory last years) and ongoing or recurring costs that will become part of regular operating budgets and may increase as your collections grow.
 [inline of survey]

 ### Skills

+# Budget
+When developing a budget for costs associated with the development and implementation of storage for digital art collections, there are two different types of cost to consider: capital costs (one-time purchases of fundamental infrastructure or tools that will in theory last years) and ongoing or recurring costs that will become part of regular operating budgets and may increase as your collections grow.
+[inline of survey]

+### Skills

 The management of digital artworks requires different skills, and teamwork is essential.
 New skills may be acquired through education and training of existing staff, establishing new collaborations, or by hiring new staff or modifying job descriptions.
 Larger organisations might be able to pull together a team from across departments who together have these skills.
 If you are taking care of your own work, or if you are in a small organization, relationships with external providers may be a key way of accessing those who have the necessary skills.